nithish08/ds-blog/_posts/2020-05-20-advice-on-reading-research-papers.md

 ### How to read a research paper

-The key to quickly understand the papers is not to read every word in the paper.
+The key to quickly understand a paper is not to read every word in the paper.
 Instead, we need to take multiple passes through the paper.

 - Pass 1 - Read Title, Abstract, and figures to get an overview of the paper.
 - Pass 2 - Read the Introduction, conclusions, and figures again.
 Skim through the related papers if it's difficult to grasp the meaning.